unicef/iogt/README.md

 ## Hide View Live button from admin panel
+If you want to hide view live and preview button from admin panel then do the following steps

 1. Inherit class from DisplayViewLiveOnAdminMixin `home.models`
 2. View Live and preview button will be hide for this page on admin panel